Sign up for our Email Newsletter

 Definition of a K-1 Fiancé/Fiancée as Defined by USCIS

-The following are general requirements for the K-1/K-2 visa.
-Aside from meeting these general requirements, there is also documentation that must be submitted by the U.S. citizen as well as the alien fiancé/fiancée and child(ren) of the alien fiancé/fiancée (if indeed he/she has any).
-Please be aware that there are certain exceptions regarding the K-1 and K-2 visa.
-For more specific information, please see the appropriate section(s).
+The following are general definitions for the K-1/K-2 visa.
+Aside from meeting these general definitions, there is also documentation that must be submitted by the U.S. citizen as well as the alien fiancé/fiancée and child/children of the alien fiancé/fiancée to establish that the relationship exists.

 According to the definition provided by USCIS, a fiancé/fiancée is someone “engaged or contracted to be married”.
 In order for an alien fiancé/fiancée to marry a U.S. citizen, marriage must be legally possible according to state specific laws.